 KIRCHER, Athanasius.
 Geisa near Fulda 2.5.1602 — Rome 27.11.1680.
 S.J.
-German Polyhistor and Orientalist, a Pioneer of Coptology, a Precursor of Egyptology, a Sinologist, etc. Son of Johann K., Doctor of Divinity and teacher of Benedictines.
+German Polyhistor and Oriental Scholar, a Pioneer of Coptology, a Precursor of Egyptology, a Sinologist, etc. Son of Johann K., Doctor of Divinity and teacher of Benedictines.
 Novice of S.J.
 1618 in Paderborn, took his first vows 1620.
 In 1622 fled war to Cologne, 1623 transferred to College of Heiligenstadt (taught there mathematics, Hebrew and Syriac), then in Aschaffenburg in court of the Elector-Archbishop of Mainz and at Mainz College.
 In 1628 ordained priest.
-Served in Speyer and Würzburg, in 1630 vainly applied to become missionary in China.
+Served in Speyer and Würzburg, in 1630 vainly applied for becoming missionary in China.
 In 1631 he fled from the Swedes to Mainz and soon to Avignon.
-From 1635 until his death lived in Rome pursuing many kinds of studies and teaching mathematicsand Oriental languages at Jesuit College.
+From 1635 until his death living in Rome pursuing many kinds of studies and teaching mathematics and Oriental languages at Jesuit College.
 In addition to Hieroglyphic and Coptic studies, Chinese culture and Semitic epigraphy, he made a “reconstruction” of Noah’s Ark and of the Tower of Babel, studied on topography of Latium, musical theory, astronomy, magnetism, geology, physics and chemistry, etc. His Hieroglyphic interpretations were pure fantasy.
 Now he never left Italy.
 He collected antiquities for his own Museum Kircherianum.

 Sources: Dawson & Uphill, Who Was Who in Egyptology.
 Rev. 2nd ed.
 1972; J. Godwin, Athanasius Kircher.
 A Renaissance Man and the Quest for Lost Knowledge.
 L. 1979 (with picture and bibliography of and on Kircher); *S. Kratzsch, “Die Darstellung der zehn Avatāras Viṣṇus in A.K.’s “China illustrata””, AOF 9, 1982, 133-144; Wikipedia with bibliography, further references and portrait (also a *separate article on the China illustrata).